sriharikrishna/siamcse21/perftest/README.md

 Tapenade has a run time support library that is needed for non-trivial reverse- mode programs.
 These files are contained in the ADFirstAidKit, which can be downloaded from the Tapenade website.

+# Mismatch between forward and reverse mode Jacobians reported?

+Try printing the offending values.
+The two modes can differ due to roundoff, and the current driver tests for exact equality.
+Depending on the function, it may be necessary to allow some tolerance instead.